 The Company has cash and cash equivalents and accounts payable and accrued liabilities denominated in Argentinean Pesos.
 The carrying value of these items may change due to fluctuations in foreign exchange rates.
 The Company's obligations pursuant to the various mineral property agreements are denominated in United States Dollars.
-As the Company ordinarily raises capital through the issuance of common shares and warrants in Canadian Dollars, the Company is exposed to risk due to fluctuations in the foreign exchange rate between the United States Dollar and the Canadian Dollar.
+As the Company ordinarily raises capital through the issuance of common shares and warrants in Canadian Dollars, the Company is exposed to risk due to fluctuations in the foreign exchange rate between the United States Dollar and the Canadian Dollar and between the Argentinean Peso and the United States Dollar.